logo

 Minnesota Paralegal Career and Salary Outlook

-For paralegals interested in a corporate work environment, several Fortune 500 companies are based in Minnesota.
-These companies include UnitedHealth Group, Target, Best Buy, and 3M.
+Though government agencies, banks, and corporations hire paralegal staff, private law firms are the leading employers of paralegals and legal assistants nationwide.
+These firms and others may offer opportunities for paralegals interested in large-scale business and corporate law.
 Government agencies may also provide Minnesota paralegal jobs for new paralegals wishing to explore an alternate work environment.
-LinkedIn is a good research resource where you can search on geography (Minnesota or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Minnesota with the most LinkedIn users as paralegals include:
+LinkedIn is a good research resource where you can search on geography (Minnesota or city-level) for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies in Minnesota with the most LinkedIn users as paralegals include:

 • Fish & Richardson P.C.